ST Hild and St Bede Trust

 • Geographic restriction is absolute: Only apply if your work is within the dioceses of Durham and Newcastle—this is non-negotiable

-• Religious education is the sweet spot: The Trust's largest grants consistently support RE teaching, resources, and training—projects with strong RE components are most competitive
+• Religious education is the priority: The Trust's funding consistently supports RE teaching, resources, and training—projects with strong RE components are most competitive

 • Plan for accountability: Be prepared to provide detailed impact evaluation after receiving funding—the Trust explicitly requires this from all recipients

-• Submit safeguarding documentation: Organizational applicants must include safeguarding policies with applications—prepare this in advance
+• Submit safeguarding documentation: Organisational applicants must include safeguarding policies with applications—prepare this in advance

 • Demonstrate Church of England alignment: While the Trust supports education broadly, alignment with Anglican doctrine and priorities significantly strengthens applications

-• Consider salary/staffing requests: The Trust has shown willingness to fund significant staff costs (chaplains, advisors, music directors), not just project or program costs
+• Consider salary/staffing requests: The Trust has shown willingness to fund significant staff costs (chaplains, advisors, music directors), not just project or programme costs

-• Respect the application cycle: Organizational grants have a fixed December 31 deadline with April announcements—late applications are disadvantaged
+• Respect the application cycle: Organisational grants have a fixed December 31 deadline with April announcements—late applications are disadvantaged

 • Build diocesan connections: Given the governance structure heavily weighted toward diocesan boards, relationships within Durham and Newcastle dioceses may be valuable